 Translation

-If you rely upon machine translations, you are getting only about 40% of the accuracy and power of the American English language which I can give you.
+If you rely upon machine translations, you are getting only about half the accuracy and power of the American English language that I can give you.
 You require a person who can understand both the literal and cultural meaning of the text in the foreign language and translate the metaphors and idioms of the foreign culture into American English cultural equivalents.
 Since I am a writer, editor, proofreader, and publisher myself, I can offer you the highest quality American English translations from German, Spanish, French, or Russian originals.

 Here is an example of a cultural problem in translation: